jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

   the expected values of the test changed

-* I change the `return statement`_ to see the difference between the input and expected output
+* I change the :ref:`return statement<the return statement>` to see the difference between the input and expected output

   .. code-block:: python